 Below is the final exam policy from page 53 of the MOE:

-b.
+4. Examinations: a.
+Course examinations and quizzes are to be given during the regular class period as specified in the syllabus.
+Instructors should not give a unit exam during the last week of classes if they have scheduled a final exam during exam week. b.
 Final examination week is included in the calculation of credit hours required by the College’s accreditor.
 Therefore, exams must be administered during the designated time period of each final exam week.
 Early final examinations are not permitted.
 If the course does not require a final exam, a class meeting must be scheduled during the designated period or another assignment requiring no less than 2.5 hours of student work per course credit must be scheduled.

 Students are expected to read their Alma College email on a daily basis.
 Important (and time-sensitive) messages about this class and other campus updates could be sent at any time, and email is one of the most common channels for sharing that information.
 I may not respond to emails sent after 5pm or on the weekend until the next business day.